Skip to content

 Wave goodbye to gluten – we’re on a one way ticket to the gluten-free galaxy!

-If you have to avoid gluten in your day-to-day diet, it probably means you struggle to enjoy a beer with your mates, as most beers use grains that contain gluten.
-But gluten-free beers are blasting off and expanding the horizons of everyone who loves a good brew.
+If you have to avoid gluten in your day-to-day diet, it probably means you struggle to enjoy a beer with your mates.
+Most beers use grains that contain gluten as a base.
+But gluten-free beers DO exist.
+And they’re blasting off, expanding the horizons of everyone who loves a good brew.

 There are two different ways that gluten-free beer can be made which are safe for people with gluten intolerances.